Alejogb1/job-board/blog-data/what-are-the-practical-applications-and-limitations-of-tencents-hunyuan-text-to-video-model.md

 Bias is another concern  AI models learn from data  and if the data is biased the model will reflect that bias  This can lead to skewed representations  unfair stereotypes  so we need to be mindful of the data used to train these models  to ensure fairness and inclusivity

-Code Snippets Time  Alright let's get our hands dirty  I can't give you a full implementation of a text-to-video model here  that would be a whole book  but I can give you some snippets to give you a taste of the underlying principles
+Code Snippets Time  let's get our hands dirty  I can't give you a full implementation of a text-to-video model here  that would be a whole book  but I can give you some snippets to give you a taste of the underlying principles

 Snippet 1  A simple Python script using a pre-trained image generation model  this isn't video but it's a starting point it illustrates the basic idea of text-to-image  using a library like  Pillow  to handle image manipulation